HashWarlock/phat-contract-examples/README.md

 # Fat Contract Workshop

-This is a workshop demonstrating how to write a *Fat Contract* with its HTTP request capability on Phala.
+This workshop will demonstrate how to create a game of Roshambo (Rock, Paper, Scissors) in a Fat Contract.

 ## Introduction